Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they're cooked, folks.

-The goose, they're good the goose, the goose here is cooked.
+Their goose here is cooked.

-I you know, I love it.
+You know, I love it.

-The liberals, they they speak of the mainstream.
+The liberals, they speak of the mainstream.

 Chuck Schumer loves to go out there and talk about judges who are not out of the mainstream.

-It's very funny, because there's nothing mainstream about them.
+It's very funny because there's nothing mainstream about them.

 You can't tell me that Ted Kennedy's mainstream.

-You know, and they don't even honestly debate anything because they know they will lose.
+And they don't even honestly debate anything because they know they will lose.

 Same applies with this nominee.